What Are Cat Fleas?

 Large Cat Flea infestations quickly develop while your home is empty.

-We get called to customers every year who return home after a trip to become covered in pepper from the carpet or in other words hundreds of fleas all emerging from the floors, etc, simultaneously.
+Every summer we attend properties infested with fleas.
+Homeowners typically return home after a trip away and become covered in pepper!
+No – not pepper – it’s hundreds of fleas emerging from the floors, etc, simultaneously.

-The flea’s astonishing ability to jump 100 times its own height allows it to easily make it onto a passing host (you or your pet cat).
+The flea has an astonishing ability to jump 100 times its own height.
+This helps it easily jump onto a passing host (you or your pet cat).

 What’s interesting is they only jump when it’s light.

-What you will see when they get onto you is they quickly crawl up your legs and get under your clothing to feed.
+Freshly hatched fleas quickly crawl up your ankles, legs and get under your clothing to feed.

 What Pest Control Treatments Can Be Used?

-You can waste hundreds of pounds on ineffective amateur treatments, or you can bring in experts like us and do it correctly ONCE!
+You can waste hundreds of pounds on ineffective amateur treatments, or you can let experts do it correctly ONCE!

 Fumigation or ULV treatment offers a very quick knock-down of adult fleas but provides virtually no residual control, so you pay to “control fleas at the moment” and nothing more.